READERS HAVE VIEWED THIS POST MORE THAN 52,320 TIMES.

 - You have never heard of the lottery game.

-- You did not register your name, address, email address, phone number, and a credit card before you were allowed to buy a ticket on an online lottery web site.
+- You did not register your name, address, email address, phone number, and a credit card before buying a ticket on an online lottery website.

-- You do not live in the country, and you are not a citizen of the country of that lottery.
+- You do not live in the country (in this case CANADA), and you are not a citizen of the country of that lottery.

-- You are asked to pay money up front for fees or taxes in order to release your “win.”
+- You are asked to pay money up front for fees or taxes to release your “win.”

 - You are told you must reply within a given time or the money will be given to someone else.